anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 Let's get back to implementation.
-We can generalize our neural network implementation to be flexible for any type of architecture easily, but this is not related with tutorial.
-It's simply requires many loops.
+We can generalize our neural network implementation to be flexible for any type of architecture easily, but this is not related to this tutorial.
+It simply requires many loops.
 But I will give you a repository at the end if you want to see how you can implement it.

 Now our network instead will have one additional hidden layer with two neurons.
 It will have a total of 9 parameters: